2009 New York Giants season: Week 15: at Washington Redskins

-The Giants needed wins to keep their playoff hopes alive, and this Monday night matchup against the underachieving Redskins seemed a prime opportunity.
+The Giants needed wins to keep their playoff hopes alive, and this Monday night matchup against the Redskins seemed like an opportunity.

 The Giants' first two possessions ended in touchdown runs by Bradshaw of 3 and 4 yards.
 Later in the second quarter, Manning found Smith in the end zone for a 6-yard score.
 The normally-lackluster Giants defense succeeded in holding the Redskins to 2 first downs and no points in the first half.
 The Redskins opened the scoring in the second half with an 11-yard touchdown strike from Campbell to tight end Fred Davis, but Graham Gano's extra point was blocked by Fred Robbins.
 Manning responded by throwing receiver Derek Hagan his first touchdown as a Giant, a 23-yard pass.
 On the next play from scrimmage, Thomas intercepted a Campbell pass and returned it 14 yards for a touchdown.
 Quinton Ganther, starting at running back in place of the injured Clinton Portis, gave the Redskins another touchdown late in the third quarter, but could not get into the end zone on the two-point conversion attempt.
 Manning threw one more touchdown pass to Manningham in the fourth quarter, which boosted the Giants to their highest point total on the road since 1954.
 The Giants were still very much in the playoff picture, and hoping for losses by the Cowboys and Packers.